rlunar/valkey-php/docs/content/scripting.md

 -----
 _**Description**_: Evaluate a LUA script serverside, from the SHA1 hash of the script instead of the script itself.

-In order to run this command Redis will have to have already loaded the script, either by running it or via the SCRIPT LOAD command.
+In order to run this command Valkey will have to have already loaded the script, either by running it or via the SCRIPT LOAD command.

 ##### *Parameters*
 *script_sha* string.
 The sha1 encoded hash of the script you want to run.
 *args* array, optional.
 Arguments to pass to the LUA script.
 *num_keys* int, optional.
-The number of arguments that should go into the KEYS array, vs. the ARGV array when Redis spins the script
+The number of arguments that should go into the KEYS array, vs. the ARGV array when Valkey spins the script

 ##### *Return value*
 Mixed.
 See EVAL